-Depending on the rig certification scheme (Silver, Gold, Platinum) chosen, the requirements of the following certification modules are to be complied with.
+Depending on the rig certification scheme (RIG, RIG gold, RIG platinum) chosen, the requirements of the following certification modules are to be complied with.

 2.3.2 Rig design approval

 A rig design certificate will be issued following the successful completion of the design review and approval.